vroomfondel/jwtjwkhelper/README.md

   - `make pypipush`

 Note: For commands that are not Make targets (e.g., running ad-hoc Python snippets), activate the venv first: `source .venv/bin/activate`.

+Notes:
+- The Makefile creates a virtual environment using `python3.14`.
+Ensure Python 3.14 is available on your system, or create/activate a venv manually and run the commands without the Makefile.

 ## Quick Start